runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 Closer to riftscape.
 Only some of the islands here are inhabited.
-Mix of 'daal and 'xhal, and a very small number of Xhal'fae and merfae Bit more communitcation with mainland, mostly Riftlanders (and previously, indhabitants of the now-destroyed group of large islands near the coast).
+Mix of 'daal and 'xhal, and a very small number of Xhal'fae and merfae Bit more communitcation with mainland, mostly Riftlanders (and previously, inhabitants of the now-destroyed group of large islands near the coast).
 Largely unscathed by the Uon-Daal war, but took quite a bit of damage (and many refugees) during the Uon Cataclysm.